FedericoMelograna/Epiblaster_implementation/README.md

 # Epiblaster

-## Package
+## Packages

-The needed package are:
+The needed packages are:

 ```
 library(episcan)